lethang7794/fcj-lambda-canary-with-aws-cli-workshop/content/300-lambda-deployment-using-aws-cli/_index.md

 ---
-title: "TODO: Section 3 - title"
+title: "Lambda deployment using AWS CLI"
 weight: 3
 chapter: false
 pre: " <b> 3. </b> "
 ---

-## Lambda deployment using AWS CLI

 > [!IMPORTANT]
 > To have a deep understanding of